 I love how easy it is to see all your expenses nice and clearly.
 You can quickly see how much you have left you have to spend on that category for the month, and can adjust accordingly.
 Pure genius.

-Annie has set up her budgets on Yolt and is now going through each transaction to make sure the App recognises which category it belongs to.
+Annie has set up her budgets on Revolut and is has now ordered her debit card which will arrive in the post.
+Once it arrives, she will transfer her monthly earnings to the app and start putting her budget into practice.
 Now she can go out into the world knowing her expenses are tracked, her budgets are set, and she is in control of her money.
 Yes Annie!

 Woohoo!
 Were you able to complete it in 10 minutes?
 For even more info on budgeting check out these snazzy articles:

 Awesome.
 Next step is learning the basics of saving - why it’s important and how to get started.
 Click below to follow through!